CloudLabs-MOC/mslearn-azure-developer/instructions/azure-container-services/01-container-image-acr-tasks.md

     ![](./media/lab5-12-5.png)
     ![](./media/lab5-12-6.png)

----

 ### Task 3: Verify the results

 In this task, you will verify that the image was successfully pushed to your registry.

-1. List repositories in the registry:
+1. Run the following command to list the repositories in your registry.

     ```bash
     az acr repository list --name mycontainerregistry<inject key="DeploymentID" enableCopy="false"/> --output table